 The relevant projects in the cumulative RSA consist of residential, industrial, commercial, mixeduse, transit improvement, and roadway improvement projects.
 None of the planned projects identified in Appendices 3.19-A and 3.19-B would result in the acquisition of parkland, recreation, or open space resources, and the project alternatives would not affect the ability of the urbanized jurisdictions subject to rapid growth, such as San Jose, to maintain sufficient park facilities to support a growing population.
 Additionally, some projects in the cumulative RSA include construction of new park or recreational facilities to serve projected increases in population.
 For example, the Communications Hill development project includes plans to develop 17.8 acres of parks, including a total of 4.6 miles of on- and off-site trails.
-Additionally, the Google Project would include construction of parks, on- and off-site trail connections, and recreational open space in San Jose.
 However, while construction of one of the three SR 152 Los Banos bypass alternatives would result in noise, vibration, and construction emissions in the Los Banos Wildlife Area, the construction period is currently unplanned and contingent on funding.